renderedtext/semaphore-docs-new/source/docs/connecting-a-git-service-account.md

 You now have successfully connected your Semaphore account to GitHub.
 You can follow the same steps again to connect to Bitbucket.

+__Note:__ Semaphore account can only be associated with one GitHub account.
+This also applies to Bitbucket - Semaphore account cannot be associated with more than one Bitbucket account.

 ### Restoring an invalid Git Service Connection

 To check if your Git service connection is valid, you can go to the Git Services